-Open days search tool - an online search tool at www.ucas.com/open-days to find university and college open days.
+Open days search tool - an online search tool at www.ucas.com/open-days to find university and college open days and virtual tours.

 Personal ID - a ten-digit individual number assigned to an applicant when they register to use Apply.
 Applicants will be asked to provide this number if they contact our Customer Experience Centre.